process-engine/contribution_guidelines/README.md

 ## Organisation

-The ProcessEngine consists of a great number of github repositories.
+`ProcessEngine` consists of a great number of GitHub repositories.

 These Repositories are not exclusively contained in the `@process-engine` organisation, but also in `@essential-projects`.

 The main difference between these organisations is:

-- `@essential-projects` contains all *technical* modules, which the ProcessEngine requires for its basic functionalities (i.e. bootstrapping, HttpServer, Socket.IO handling, etc.).
+- `@process-engine` contains all *professional* modules that make up `ProcessEngine` and `BPMN-Studio`.
-- `@process-engine` contains all *professional* modules that make up the ProcessEngine and BPMN-Studio.
-This includes the Studio itself, the core packages and all the APIs from every domain.
+- `@essential-projects` contains all *technical* modules, which the `ProcessEngine` requires for its basic functionality (i.e. bootstrapping, HttpServer, Socket.IO handling, etc.).

 ## Setup & Repository Management

-We provide scripts to automatically setup and update the ProcessEngine and BPMN-Studio.
+We provide scripts to automatically setup and update `ProcessEngine` and `BPMN-Studio`.

 You can find these scripts and a manual on how to use them [here](./scripts/setup).